This is a sub-article of the “Seating Posture For Cellists” page.

-Straight lines and 90 degree angles are very impressive achievements from an engineering point of view ….. but are completely inappropriate (and even harmful) for the human body.
+Straight lines and 90-degree angles are very impressive achievements from an engineering point of view ….. but are completely inappropriate (and even harmful) for the human body.
 Some people say that the traditional chair – full of straight lines and 90º angles – is one of the worst inventions of the industrial revolution.
-So what then is a “bad” chair and what is so awful about them?
+So what then is a “bad” chair and what is so awful about so many chairs ?

 THE SEAT ANGLE: